zoilomora/elastic-apm-agent-php/README.md

 I have searched for unofficial options but I have not found any with backwards compatibility of PHP version (>= 5.4).
 I know [PHP 5.4] is very old (01 Mar 2012) but today there is still code working even with older versions.

-I wanted to make it as easy as possible to develop new microservices and also to make it possible to help legacy code refactors be easier to accomplish.
+I wanted to make it as easy as possible to develop new services and also to make it possible to help legacy code refactors be easier to accomplish.

-I have based myself on the official [API reference of version 7.7].
+I have based myself on the official [API reference of version 7.8].

 ## Installation